Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

 ### Hardware Setup
-Connect your HC-05/08 Bluetooth module to the **TTL USB** as follows and using the 3rd party software:
+Connect your HC-05/08 Bluetooth module to the **TTL USB** as follows:

 - **TX of HC-05/08 → RX of TTL USB**
 - **RX of HC-05/08 → TX of TTL USB**